The best gift cards for everyone on your list

 Girlfriend Collective Gift Card

 Once the recipient finds this gift card in their inbox, they can start shopping for ethically made activewear from Girlfriend Collective.
-The brand ranges in size from XXS to 6XL and uses recycled materials and eco-friendly dye.
+The brand’s size range covers XXS to 6XL and uses recycled materials and eco-friendly dye.

 Glamnetic fans swear by the brand’s magnetic eyeliner and high-quality lashes, but its press-on nails are also a hit.
 With a gift card, they can choose the perfect pair of lashes or trendy nails for any occasion.